-You’ll gain a whole new appreciation for Moroccan culture and the Berber way of life after embarking on this 11-day tour through the country.
-Guided by your trusted Chief Experience Officer (CEO), you’ll visit incredible sites like the Kasbah of Aït Ben Haddou, stay overnight in unique accommodations like a traditional mountain gîte, and hit the coast with surf lessons of the beaches of Taghazout.
+Now’s the time to explore Morocco on your terms with this tour that’s affordable for young travellers.
+Fall in love with the desert life and Moroccan culture on this 11-day tour through the country.
+Guided by your trusty CEO (Chief Experience Officer), you’ll visit incredible sites like the Kasbah of Aït Ben Haddou, spend the night in unique accommodations like a traditional mountain gîte, and hit the coast with surf lessons of the beaches of Taghazout.

 Your Discover Moment: Marrakech